-Rupert Hewison a former Child Migrant from Britain shares the photographs he took as an eight year old at Fairbridge House, Tresca, in Tasmania.
+Rupert Hewison a former Child Migrant from Britain shares the photographs he took as an eight-year-old at Fairbridge House, Tresca, Exeter, Tasmania.

 At the age of twelve, Janice was taken by her grandparents and father to Mount Saint Canice, one of the Magdalene Laundries.
 The laundry was run by the Sisters of the Good Shepherd in Hobart, Tasmania.
 Now Janice lives in California, USA, where she enjoys writing and tending her beautiful garden.
 Here she shares one of her recent poems.